 Haywood Park Hotel 1 Battery Park Ave., Downtown Asheville, 828-252-2522, www.haywoodpark.com; Hotel, Expensive to Very Expensive

-It’s an all-suite property, and the accommodations (from about 400 to 1,200 square feet) recently received a much-needed upgrade and renovation.
+It’s an all-suite property, and the accommodations (from about 400 to 1,200 square feet) recently received an upgrade and renovation.
 There are flat-screen TVs in the main room and also in the bathroom.
 On arrival in the lobby, you’re saluted with a player piano and receive a glass of complimentary champagne.
-The hotel has two dining venues, the Haywood Park Café in the atrium and Isa’s Bistro.
+The hotel’s main dining venue is Isa’s Bistro.
 Free valet parking and wi-fi.

-Hilton Garden Inn Asheville City Centre, 309 College St. at Charlotte St., Downtown Asheville, 828-255-0001, www.hiltongardeninn3.hilton.com/; Hotel, Moderate to Expensive.
+Hilton Garden Inn 309 College St., Downtown Asheville, 828-255-0001, https://hiltongardeninn3.hilton.com; Hotel, Moderate to Expensive

-Hotel Indigo 151 Haywood St., Downtown Asheville, 828-239-0239 or 877-846-3446, www.ihg.com/hotelindigo; Hotel, Moderate
+Hotel Indigo 151 Haywood St., Downtown Asheville, 828-239-0239 or 877-846-3446, www.ihg.com/hotelindigo; Hotel, Moderate to Expensive

 t is within easy walking distance of the Grove Arcade and the restaurants, shops and clubs in the northwest part of Downtown.
-What were supposed to be condos on the upper floors didn’t sell well and have been converted to suites.
+What were supposed to be condos on the upper floors didn’t sell and have been converted to hotel suites.

-Hyatt Place 199 Haywood St. at Montford Ave., Downtown Asheville, 828-505-8500, www.ashevilledowntown.place.hyatt.com/; Hotel, Moderate to Expensive.
+Hyatt Place Asheville 199 Haywood St., Downtown Asheville, 828-505-8500, www.hyatt.com; Hotel, Expensive to Very Expensive

 Renaissance Asheville Hotel 31 Woodfin St., Downtown Asheville, 828-252-8211 or 800-741-5072, www.marriott.com; Hotel, Expensive